Alijanloo/MultiModalRag/docs/project_tree.md

 # MultiModal RAG Project Structure

 ## Overview
-This project implements a Clean Architecture approach for a Multi-Modal RAG system with Elasticsearch integration for document and chunk indexing.
+This project implements a Clean Architecture approach for a Multi-Modal RAG system with Elasticsearch integration for document and chunk indexing, and Google GenAI services for embeddings and LLM operations.

 ## Current Implementation